A Peek Inside the Cartier Mansion

 A peek at the scent room.

-The highlight of our visit was when we were lead through a secret door to the private Jeanne Toussaint Salon upstairs on the private mezzanine.
-The salon, exquisitely decorated with Louis XV furniture, pays homage to Louis Cartier's legendary muse who went on to become Artistic Director of Jewelry, creating some of Cartier’s most iconic pieces such as the Duchess of Windsor’s flamingo brooch and Barbara Hutton's bejeweled cats.
-It was surreal to see her original sketches with her handwritten notes up close in all their detail.
+Next, the highlight of our visit, we were lead through a secret door to the private salon of Jeanne Toussaint, the "panthere" herself.
+The salon, exquisitely decorated with Louis XV furniture and herringbone wood floors, pays homage to Louis Cartier's legendary muse who went on to become Artistic Director of Jewelry, creating some of Cartier’s most iconic pieces, including the Duchess of Windsor’s flamingo brooch and Barbara Hutton's bejeweled cats.
+It was surreal to see her original sketches with her handwritten notes up close.

 The Jeanne Toussaint Salon.